 What is the timing of the phase-in?

-The change will apply to applications for Community Medicaid services filed on or after APRIL 1, 2021.
-This was pushed back for a second time, from the most recent deadline of January 1, 2021.
+The change will apply to applications for Community Medicaid services filed on or after JANUARY 1, 2022.
+This deadline has been pushed back several times.
 Not surprisingly, Medicaid needs time to work out the rules and logistics as well as to train its staff to handle what will be a far more complex application.
-Systems will likely need to change as well.
+Systems will need to change as well.
+The timing of the changes is also affected by restrictions on changes to Medicaid, that were instituted because of the coronavirus pandemic.

 The effect of this decision means that the “look back” will be phased in.
-Since the “look back” looks only as far back as October 1, 2020, applications filed during April, 2021, only need to include six months of financial information.
-From May 1, 2021, applications will need to include seven months of data, and so on, until April 1, 2023, at which point and thereafter 30 months of data will be required.
+Since the “look back” looks only as far back as October 1, 2020, applications filed during January, 2022, only need to include fifteen months of financial information.
+From February 1, 2022, applications will need to include sixteen months of data, and so on, until April 1, 2023, at which point and thereafter 30 months of data will be required.

 The “start date” of the penalty, according to the Department of Health, will be from the month that the applicant is both financially and medically eligible for Medicaid home care.
 So if it takes Medicaid three months to process your application, but you were eligible at the time you applied, three months of the “penalty period” will already have passed when your application is approved.